SM64-TAS-ABC/STROOP/README.md

 # STROOP
 *SuperMario64 Technical Run-time Observer and Object Processor*

-  STROOP is a overly complicated diagnostic tool for Super Mario 64 which allows for complicated mario bullsh*t and manipulation.
+  STROOP is a overly complicated diagnostic tool for Super Mario 64 which allows for complicated mario stuff and manipulation.

-  *...I'll rewrite this description later - Dane*
+  *(...I'll rewrite this description later - Dane)*

 ## Downloading Stroop